flan/SillyTavern-Docs/Usage/World_Info/worldinfo.md

 This somewhat complicated option is worth taking the time to learn, but the default setting will generally work well enough.

-- Before Character Definitions (￪Char): the World Info entry is inserted before the character's description and scenario.
+- **Before Character Definitions** (￪Char): the World Info entry is inserted before the character's description and scenario.
  - This Has a moderate impact on the conversation and might not help much if it refers to information about the character that has not yet been introduced.
-- After Character Definitions (￬Char): the World Info entry is inserted after the character's description and scenario.
+- **After Character Definitions** (￬Char): the World Info entry is inserted after the character's description and scenario.
   - This has a somewhat significant impact on the conversation, allowing additional information about the character to be presented while in close proximity to the character's core definition.
-- Before Example Messages (￪EM): the World Info entry is parsed as an example dialogue block and inserted before any examples provided by the character card.
+- **Before Example Messages** (￪EM): the World Info entry is parsed as an example dialogue block and inserted before any examples provided by the character card.
-- After Example Messages (￬EM): the World Info entry is parsed as an example dialogue block and inserted after any examples provided by the character card.
+- **After Example Messages** (￬EM): the World Info entry is parsed as an example dialogue block and inserted after any examples provided by the character card.
-- Top of Author's Note (￪AN): World Info entry is inserted above Author's Note content.
+- **Top of Author's Note** (￪AN): World Info entry is inserted above Author's Note content.
   - The impact varies with the position of the Author's Note, which is configurable.
-- Bottom of Author's Note (￬AN): World Info entry is inserted below Author's Note content.
+- **Bottom of Author's Note** (￬AN): World Info entry is inserted below Author's Note content.
   - The impact varies with the position of the Author's Note, which is configurable.
-- Depth relative to the end of a prompt-block (@D):
+- **Depth relative to the end of a prompt-block** (@D):
   - ⚙️ (gear): system-role messages
   - 👤 (person): user-role messages
   - 🤖 (robot): assistant-role messages
-- Outlet: The World Info entry is not inserted automatically.
+- **Outlet**: The World Info entry is not inserted automatically.
 Instead, its content is stored under a named Outlet so you can decide exactly where it appears in the prompt; see [Outlet Name](#outlet-name) for details.

 Example Message entries will be formatted according to the prompt-building settings: either Instruct Mode or Chat Completion prompt manager.
 They also follow the Example Messages Behavior rules: being gradually pushed out as context fills, marked as always kept, or disabled altogether.